 Undergraduate Research Day at the Capitol

 Undergraduate Research Day at the Capitol (URDC) is an event for college students throughout West Virginia.
 Students present their research in poster format and have the opportunity to explain to policy makers and the general public why their research is relevant and why research experiences are important to students' intellectual growth and to the growth of a technically literate workforce within the state.
-Held during one day in February at the Capitol Building in Charleston, WV, in excess of 100 students from 15 West Virginia colleges and universities will present their research.
+Held during one day in February at the Capitol Building in Charleston, WV, in excess of 100 students from many West Virginia colleges and universities will present their research.
 URDC is sponsored by West Virginia and Marshall Universities.
 In 2019, this event is scheduled for Tuesday February 26.
 Abstract submissions are now open and are due by midnight Nov.
 14.